rbazev/rescue/README.md

 # A branching process model of evolutionary rescue

-In review at *Mathematical Biosciences*.
+In press at *Mathematical Biosciences*.

 ## Contents